CSCfi/csc-user-guide/docs/apps/abaqus.md

 Licenses are available on CSC's computing platforms [Taito and Puhti](https://research.csc.fi/csc-s-servers).
 Latest products will be available on the servers, and earlier versions installation is also possible.
 All installed versions are maintained on the servers.

-Notice that Taito server will be decommisioned in the end of December 2019.
+Notice that Taito server will be decommisioned in the first half of 2020.

 ## Usage